john-k-walton/Prologue-Oscillators/README.md

 Attack and Decay Mode combinations select modulation types and Modulation Channel assignments. please see PDF's for details.

+Pro Tip:
+when initializing a new model, proceed to MultiEngine Param Menu and *immediataly* increment and decrement each Param 1-6 in turn. this will do two labor saving things for you:
+1. prevent the Front Panel display Params from defaulting to -100 for Bipolar Params (M5's Params are all BiPolar), and save you and your encoded a lot of cranking. keep in mind that the Params the Voice cards see's is -100, the Front panel just isn't in sync. this is known bug/feature of Logue.
+2. now the model is in 3xLFO mode (Double Zero Mode). a few clicks from here takes you any of the modulation modes simply by entering combinations of postive and/or negative values for Attack Mode and Decay Mode. remember to use the Shift key to move leftward in the Params menus.

 -------------------
 [NEW] [12/29/24] RC3 posted.
 Note Velocity on all included models. witheld VCF issue with Velocity on XD.